theaugy/pop/README.md

 This project basically exists to make my pretty-goddern-big music collection as accessible as possible not only to me, but my shell-averse girlfriend.
 It's also kinda fun to use a throw-and-go language like javascript instead of C++ (which I would say I _am_ fluent in).

+I am loathe to load _any_ library unnecessarily.
+No jQuery, lodash, or jflip[^naw] here.
+I'll probably add QuoJS to support swipes.

 `- Augy`

+P.S.: The navbar at the top doesn't play nice; you're meant to use the left/right arrows.
+Maybe I'll fix that soon.

+[^naw]:  I made that one up, but I'll bet you thought it was real for a second.